13

 • 5

 $\begingroup$ I like this answer and I also do mental math in front of my students.
 However, I really wonder whether I am actually alienating them -- do they really think "oh, I could do that."?
-Or do they think "Oh, that person is smarter than me."? $\endgroup$ Oct 7, 2014 at 20:51
+Or do they think "Oh, that person is smarter than me."? $\endgroup$ Commented Oct 7, 2014 at 20:51

 • $\begingroup$ I like this suggestion, but I also share @ChrisCunningham's worries.
 Extending his comment: I believe that most of this mental arithmetic will be a small part of a fully-worked problem, and likely won't even make its way "to the board", so to speak.
 If I merely say out loud all the mental arithmetic I'm working through, the students who are paying attention might pick up on it, but those scrambling to take notes, or who just aren't listening carefully, will miss it.
-Is it truly worthwhile to write down every step of mental arithmetic to alleviate this? $\endgroup$ Oct 8, 2014 at 2:42
+Is it truly worthwhile to write down every step of mental arithmetic to alleviate this? $\endgroup$ Commented Oct 8, 2014 at 2:42

 • 2